-- Student Awards & Financial Aid (SAFA) at UWaterloo will review all documents.
+- Student Awards & Financial Aid (SAFA) at Waterloo will review all documents.
 Depending on the time of year, this will take approximately 2-4 weeks.

 Step 5: Confirmation of enrolment

-- SAFA will confirm your enrolment with the MTCU.
+- SAFA will confirm your enrolment with the Ministry of Advanced Education and Skills Development (MAESD).
 You will receive your funding 7-10 days after the confirmation of enrolment is completed.